balaleo23/pythoncodingtest/README.md

 8. To_do_list importance of modularising code and before start working using psuedocode was effective need to improve the looping and debugging skills[refer this module](8.to_do_list.py)
 9. [Text Editor](9.text_editor.py) File handling including reading and writing.
 10. [pigdicerolling.py](10.1.moshsolutionpigdice.py) helped to understand the actual way of using variable and swap it based on the context .

+11.[cows_and_bulls_game](11.cows_and_bulls_game.py) helped me to understand the structure of the code better . given me some confidence in fixing the logics. lesson were introduced about list comprehension for the better clean code.

+12.[password_strength checker](12.2.password_strength_mosh.py) Using nested if loops and how to increment the values based on the multiple conditions